Your Fire Service

 Hereford & Worcester Fire and Rescue Service has 27 Fire Stations strategically located across the two counties.
 The Service has five wholetime Stations based in the cities of Hereford, Worcester and the three towns of Kidderminster, Bromsgrove and Redditch.
 It also operates three day-crewed Stations in the Worcestershire towns of Malvern, Droitwich and Evesham.

 The remaining Stations all operate the retained duty system, and are utilised mainly in Herefordshire, with 12 out of the 19 Retained Stations located there.

-The Fire and Rescue Service has 325 full time operational staff, 369 retained Firefighters and officers, 26 Fire Control staff and 142 support staff.
+The Fire and Rescue Service has an authorised establishment of 297 full time operational staff, 396 retained staff, 22 Fire Control staff and over 100 support staff.
 We also host one of 29 national Urban Search and Rescue specialist units.

 The Service receive nearly 12,000 emergency calls each year requesting assistance at a wide variety of incidents, including property and countryside fires, road traffic collisions, collapsed structures, water rescues, hazardous materials and animal rescues.

 In all, we attend just over 6,500 incidents each year – over 125 incidents every week.